ryleerosenberger11/multithread_scheduling/README.md

 Rylee Rosenberger
-v01000941

-CSC360 p2 - multi thread scheduling
+multi thread scheduling

 TO RUN THIS PROGRAM:
 make
 ./mts input.txt

-mts has been fully implemented.
-The program successfully does the following:
+This program does the following:

 Reads the input file, which is provided as a parameter when the program is run, e.g. ./mts input.txt.
 It uses fscanf to read the input file in the expected format.

-The program sucessfully follows the simulation rules as outlined in 3.2 of the p2 spec.
-It does this via use of 4 priority queues: low priority east, high priority east, low priority west, and high priority west.
+The program sucessfully follows the simulation rules via use of 4 priority queues: low priority east, high priority east, low priority west, and high priority west.
+The rules enforced by the automated control system are:

+Only one train is on the main track at any given time.
+Only loaded trains can cross the main track.
+If there are multiple loaded trains, the one with the high priority crosses.
+If two loaded trains have the same priority, then:

+If they are both traveling in the same direction, the train which finished loading first gets the clearance to cross first.
+If they finished loading at the same time, the one that appeared first in the input file gets the clearance to cross first.
+If they are traveling in opposite directions, pick the train which will travel in the direction opposite of which the last train to cross the main track traveled.
+If no trains have crossed the main track yet, the Westbound train has the priority.

+To avoid starvation, if there are two trains in the same direction traveling through the main track back to back, the trains waiting in the opposite direction get a chance to dispatch one train if any.
 To prevent starvation, if an eastbound and westbound train of the same priority are both waiting, the train travelling opposite to the last train that crossed gets to go.
-*note: "To avoid starvation, if there are two trains in the same direction traveling through the main track back to back, the trains waiting in the opposite direction get a chance to dispatch one train if any." was not considered in the train signalling logic.

-The program outputs to a file "output.txt" as expected, following the format CLOCK, TRAIN ID, STATUS, DIRECTION.
+The program outputs to a file "output.txt", following the format CLOCK, TRAIN ID, STATUS, DIRECTION.
-This ouput log is appended at each status update for the train: when ready, when crossing, and when cleared.
+This output log is appended at each status update for the train: when ready, when crossing, and when cleared.

 The program uses 4 mutexes, one for track access, one for queue